GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 ## Step 4: Configure Multi-Factor Authentication (MFA) for TechPass account

 ?> This section guides you to configure Microsoft Authenticator as your MFA.
-We recommend Microsoft Authenticator for the following reasons:<br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.
+Microsoft Authenticator is required for the following reasons:<br>- It supports **Passwordless** sign ins. <br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.

+!> TechPass accounts will be secured using Passwordless sign ins via MS Authenticator.
+Authy and Google Authenticator **will not** be supported.<br>Raise a [ticket](https://go.gov.sg/seed-techpass-support) with us if there are special circumstances where you cannot bring your mobile device into your work premises.

   1. Install Microsoft Authenticator on your mobile phone.